Jordi Osei-Tutu: Loan to Cardiff City

 On 25 August 2020, Osei-Tutu joined Championship side Cardiff City on a season-long loan deal.
 He made his debut in a 3–0 loss against Northampton Town in the first round of the Carabao Cup on 5 September 2020.
 After seven appearances, he had suffered a serious hamstring injury in mid-October and kept him out of the team since then.

 Loan to Nottingham Forest

 On 10 August 2021, Osei-Tutu moved to Championship club Nottingham Forest on a season-long loan.
 On 6 January 2022, his loan was terminated after struggling with injuries during his spell at the club.

 Loan to Rotherham United

 On 31 January 2022, Osei-Tutu moved to EFL League One club Rotherham United on loan until the end of the season.

 Return to VfL Bochum

 On 23 June 2022, VfL Bochum announced the return of Osei-Tutu on a free transfer, with Osei-Tutu signing a three-year deal.

 Loan to PAS Giannina

 On 22 January 2024, Osei-Tutu moved on loan to PAS Giannina in Greece.

 Bolton Wanderers

 On 8 August 2024, Osei-Tutu signed for League One club Bolton Wanderers for an undisclosed fee on an initial two-year deal.
+On 26 May 2026, the club confirmed that Osei-Tutu would leave at the end of his contract.

+Millwall

+Osei-Tutu joined Championship club Millwall on a one-year contract on 21 August 2026.